 ISN’T DARKSEID JUST A RIPOFF OF THANOS?: Considering that Darkseid was created by legendary comic-book writer/artist Jack “The King” Kirby in 1970 and Thanos was created by legendary comic-book writer/artist Jim Starlin in 1973…no. No, he is not.

 I HEARD RUMORS THAT MARTIAN MANHUNTER IS GOING TO BE IN THE FILM AS WELL.
 IS THAT TRUE?: Yes, it is.
 And long before he was approached by HBO Max and given the green light to actually make Zack Snyder’s Justice League, he confirmed it through one of the many black-and-white photos and storyboards he would share on his VERO account of potential scenes from the Snyder Cut.
 As for who will be playing the Martian Manhunter, it will be Harry Lennix, who also played Calvin Swanwick in both Man Of Steel and Batman v.
-Superman, and which means that the last surviving member of Mars has been in disguise and hiding in front of our faces all this time.
+Superman, and which means that one of the last surviving Martians has been in disguise and hiding in plain sight all this time.

 WHY THE HELL IS JARED LETO AS THE JOKER APPEARING IN THIS?: The Joker originally wasn’t in Justice League before Snyder stepped down from the production.
 However, once he returned and was able to shoot between five to ten minutes of new footage (despite many assumptions that he was never close to finishing production of the film before he left, and was using the $70 million to finish what he started by shooting many more scenes), Snyder saw it as an opportunity to finally include the character.
 He was hoping to have The Joker go up against Batman in a future project, but since that seemed unlikely to happen, he instead has The Joker working alongside Batman, Cyborg, The Flash, Mera (Amber Heard), and Deathstroke (Joe Manganiello) in the “Knightmare” scenario as they attempt to find a way to defeat both Superman and Darkseid.